Alashankou: Overview

-The city is named after the Dzungarian Gate (Alashankou in Chinese), a pass connecting the two countries through the Dzungarian Alatau mountains.
+The city is located at the Dzungarian Gate (Alashankou in Chinese), a pass connecting the two countries through the Dzungarian Alatau mountains.
 West of the pass, the port of entry on the Kazakhstan side is Dostyk.
 Alashankou is 73 km from Bole, 460 km from Ürümqi, and 580 km from Almaty.
 The weather in Alashankou is harsh.

 Alashankou is one of China's national first-class ports of entry.
 The volume of imports and exports passing through Alashankou accounts for 90% of the total for all of Xinjiang.
 Since 2010, it has surpassed Manzhouli, Inner Mongolia to become the busiest land port-of-entry in China.

 Formerly a township-level port commission under the administration of Bole City, Alashankou was upgraded to a county-level city in December 2012.
 The city governs an area of 1204 km2, including 12 km2 of built-up area, which is divided into Alatao and Aibihu subdistricts.
 It has a permanent population of 10,000 and a floating population of 30,000.